Highlights

 Leaving Barumini you’ll continue your journey making your way on an old railway track, through some tunnels, alongside the basalt plateau of the Giara di Gesturi.
 You will soon reach the village of Nuragus, before continuing your journey in the Marmilla Hills on narrow secondary tarmac roads and fast rolling double tracks passing through the villages of Genoni.

 After lunch you will make your way on the double tracks winding their way through the foothills of Monte Grighine.
 A fast descent will see you arrive in the valley again, from where a beautiful dirt road will take you to the little town of Fordongianus, known for its Roman remains and thermal baths.
-The thermal baths will not let you in the pool without a swimming cap and flip flops!
-So put them in your suitcase to be sure you don’t miss out!
+If time allows (and opening times and hotel dependent), you’ll hopefully be able to enjoy the thermal baths tonight, however make sure you bring your swimming cap and flip flops as you won’t be allowed in without!
+(We’d recommend packing some in your suitcase to be sure you don’t miss out!)

 Show Profile- Meals: Breakfast